eredo/dartson/README.md

 ```

 Dartson encodes and decodes into a serializable Map (`Map<String, dynamic>`) by default.
 In order to
-encode and decode into a json string (in previous versions done by using `Dartson.JSON`) directly, use the `codec`
+encode and decode into a json string (in previous versions done by using `Dartson.JSON`) directly, call the
-property within the `Serializer` annotation.
+`useCodec` method on the generated `Dartson` instance, which creates a new instance using the provided codec.

 ```dart
 import 'dart:convert';